-Preservational bias
+201 2.2 Preservational bias

-We often make measurements based on surfaces preserved at seafloor or the lakebed, from seismic data or in outcrops; however, recent repeated surveys have shown that a dramatic reworking of landslide scars and deposits can occur very soon after deposition in some settings.
-For instance, the volume of a submarine landslide deposit in the head of Monterey Canyon, California was reduced by 80%, while the scar area increased by 40%, over the course of less than 2 years due to current reworking (Smith et al. 2007).
-The evidence of landslide morphology can be entirely wiped out in weeks to years in regions with high sedimentation rates, such as submarine deltas (e.g. Biscara et al. 2012; Hughes Clarke et al. 2014; Clare et al. 2016a; Kelner et al. 2016; Obelcz et al. 2017).
-Thus, one must acknowledge that studies of subaqueous landslide deposits record only the preserved history and may not be a full representation of all past events.
-The increasing use of repeat surveys (Hughes Clarke 2018) and direct monitoring of submarine landslides (Clare et al. 2017; Urlaub et al. 2018) provide valuable resources from which to understand the limitations of analysing the resultant features on the seafloor, in seismic reflection data and from outcrop ancient deposits.
+We often make measurements based on surfaces preserved at seafloor or the lakebed, from seismic data, or in outcrops; however, recent repeated surveys have shown that dramatic reworking of landslide scars and deposits can occur very soon after deposition in some settings.
+For instance, the volume of a submarine landslide deposit in the head of Monterey Canyon, California was reduced by 80%, while the scar area increased by 40%, over the course of less than two years due to current reworking (Smith et al., 2007).
+The evidence of landslide morphology can be entirely wiped out in weeks to years in regions with high sedimentation rates, such as submarine deltas (e.g. Biscara et al., 209 2012; Hughes Clarke et al., 2014; Kelner et al., 2016; Clare et al., 2016b; Obelczl et al., 2017).
+Thus, 210 one must acknowledge that studies of subaqueous landslide deposits record only the preserved history 211 and may not be a full representation of all past events.
+The increasing use of repeat surveys (Hughes 212 Clarke, 2018) and direct monitoring of submarine landslides (Clare et al., 2017; Urlaub et al., this 213 volume) provide valuable resources from which to understand the limitations of analysing the 214 resultant features on the seafloor, in seismic reflection data and from outcrop ancient deposits.

-Temporal bias
+215 2.3 Temporal bias

-There is currently a strong bias in published databases and collations of subaqueous landslides to those that are less than c.
-40 kyr old (i.e. the limits of radiocarbon dating: Brothers et al. 2013; Urlaub et al. 2014).
+216 There is currently a strong bias in published databases and collations of subaqueous landslides to those that are less than $\sim$ 40,000 years old (i.e. the limits of radiocarbon dating; Brothers et al., 2014; 217 218 Urlaub et al., 2014).
 Current sampling and dating methods limit the age controls we have on more ancient failure deposits.
-This temporal bias provides challenges when testing hypotheses such as the influence of sea level on failure frequency or linkages between climate and failure, as the spread of landslide occurrence does not span sufficient sea-level stands or climatic intervals (Pope et al. 2015).
-Future databases should integrate modern seafloor studies with studies of older landslides, which can be dated using other multiproxy methods (e.g. oxygen isotopes, coccolithophore biostratigraphy, magnetostratigraphy and tephrochronology: Hunt et al. 2014; Clare et al. 2015; Coussens et al. 2016) and imaged at depth using seismic data (e.g. Gamboa & Alves 2016).
+This temporal bias provides challenges when testing hypotheses such as the 219 influence of sea-level on failure frequency or linkages between climate and failure, as the spread of 220 221 landslide occurrence does not span sufficient sea-level stands or climatic intervals (Pope et al., 2015).
+222 Future databases should integrate modern seafloor studies with studies of older landslides, which can be dated using other multi-proxy methods (e.g. oxygen isotopes, coccolithophore biostratigraphy, 223 magnetostratigraphy, tephrochronology; Hunt et al., 2014; Clare et al., 2015; Coussens et al., 2016) 224 225 and imaged at depth using seismic data (e.g. Gamboa and Alves, 2016).

-Geographical and economic bias
+2.4 Geographic and economic bias